pachyderm/pachyderm/README.md

 1. Delete your existing pre-2.0 pachctl config file: `rm ~/.pachyderm/config.json`

 #### Configuring Auth

+<a name="auth0-config"></a>
+##### With Auth0

+1. Find the Auth0 console client ID and client secret in 1Password
+1. Find the user login for e2e-testing@pachyderm.com in 1Password
+1. Run `make setup-auth` and enter the values from 1Password when asked (they're written to .env.development.local so you shouldn't need to do this again)
+1. Run `pachctl port-forward`

+##### With Github
 1. [Create a Github OAuth app](https://docs.github.com/en/developers/apps/creating-an-oauth-app).
 For local clusters, set your callback url to `http://localhost:30658/callback`.
 Make sure to save the secret key, you'll need it for the next step.
 1. Generate an enterprise key for the next step: https://enterprise-token-gen.pachyderm.io/dev.
 For Mac OS users, `echo '<your-enterprise-token-here>' | pachctl license activate`.
-1. Run `make setup-auth`.
+1. Run `AUTH_CLIENT=github make setup-auth`.
 This will walk you through the setup for your local cluster.
 1. Run `pachctl port-forward`
 1. (Optional) Use `pachctl auth login` to login via Github.
 If you opt not to do this, you will continue as the root user when creating resources.